 - Arrange desks in a U-shape to keep the center open for activity.

 - If you like grouping desks into small groups, put cut tennis balls on the bottoms of the legs to make them easier to move around.

-- Display photos of folks being active all around your room.
+- Display photos of active people all around your room.

 - Have a space for students to bring photos of themselves being active.